Ruptured Implant in High Point, NC

 Most implants have a lifespan of 10 to 20 years, though some have been known to last longer.
 However, there is no guarantee that an implant will last any certain amount of time.
 You may take great care of your health and implants and still have to deal with a rupture.

-All implants eventually fail.
-Implant rupture can occur when there is repetitive rubbing along the natural creases of the implant; this rubbing can wear down the shell and cause it to tear.
-External trauma or a defect within the implant can also cause them to rupture.
-Patients experiencing the following symptoms may have a ruptured implant:
+In general, implant rupture can occur when there is repetitive rubbing along the natural creases of the implant — this rubbing can wear down the shell and cause it to tear.

 - A tingling sensation

 Though these symptoms present a clear issue, an implant can rupture without any noticeable symptoms; this complication is known as a silent rupture.
 Silent ruptures are more likely to occur with silicone implants since the cohesive silicone should remain within the capsule.

 Saline implants are known to “deflate” soon after rupture.

 What Should I Do If My Implants Have Ruptured?

 If you think that your breast implant may have ruptured, it is important that you make an appointment at Piedmont Plastic Surgery in High Point, North Carolina.

 During your appointment, Dr. Willard can order an MRI scan or a mammogram to detect and confirm whether or not you have a ruptured implant.